LuKks/protonsocks/README.md

 Nuh2vpYKLqe0n8V9slq0EbXLfUpo5ysb
 ```

+- In case you need different or specific credentials for containers:\
+Edit the enviroment in `docker-compose.yml` with the credentials.\
+Enviroment variables overrides `auth.txt` file.

-To use NetShield DNS, append a suffix to your username:\
+- To use NetShield DNS, append a suffix to your username:\
 Block malware: `+f1`\
 Block malware, ads and trackers: `+f2`\
 For example: `MhDEyyypW76rpujJSCw63xGTqjk3WlBS+f2`

-Default ProtonVPN server is `CH-MX#1`, it also can be changed.
+- Default ProtonVPN server is `CH-MX#1`, it also can be changed.

 ## Run with Compose
 Later you can just build and run in foreground: